jshape/hot-news-timemachine/README.md

 Hot News Timemachine was created by Kenni Bawden and James Edwards, for the GovHack2014 Hackerfest.

-I makes use of content the extensive digitised collection of Australian newspapers found at trove.nla.gov.au, and provides a link to additional relevant insights, gleaned from the Humanities Networked Infrastructure (HuNI) collection: huni.net.au/what-is-huni
+It makes use of content the extensive digitised collection of Australian newspapers found at trove.nla.gov.au, and provides a link to additional relevant insights, gleaned from the Humanities Networked Infrastructure (HuNI) collection: huni.net.au/what-is-huni

 Hot News Timemachine utilises the Concept Tagging engine, provided by the Alchemy API: www.alchemyapi.com/products/features/concept-tagging